perracodex/kopapi/.wiki/01-plugin/04-tags.md

-### Top Level Tags
+### Top-Level Tags

-The tags array at the top level of the OpenAPI specification serves as a global declaration of all tags used within the API.
+The tags array at the top level of the OpenAPI specification serves as a top-level declaration of all tags used within the API.

 ```kotlin